 How It Works

-The three main components of the 5% rule include property tax, maintenance costs, and the cost of capital.
-These are costs that homeowners spend, and renters do not.
-Let’s break down each one:
+The three main components of the 5% rule are property tax, maintenance costs, and the cost of capital.
+Homeowners spend these costs, while renters do not.

-• Property tax.
-Using this easy technique, the cost of property tax would be roughly equal to 1% of the home’s value.
+- Property Tax: Using this easy technique, the property tax cost would roughly equal 1% of the home’s value.

-• Cost of capital.
-The cost of capital makes up the remaining 3% of the 5% rule.
-In basic terms, the cost of capital is what you could be making with the money tied up in your home (usually in the form of a down payment) if it was invested into another form, such as an investment property or the stock market.
+- Cost of Capital: The cost of capital makes up the remaining 3% of the 5% rule.
+In basic terms, the cost of capital is what you could make with the money tied up in your home (usually in the form of a down payment) if it was invested in another form, such as an investment property or the stock market.
 It’s a cost because of the interest you pay on your mortgage, often around 3%.

 Why You Should Use It